keypom/keypom-docs/docs/Concepts/KeypomProtocol/Assets/function-call.md

 For **every Function Call Asset**, you can specify a *vector* of `MethodData` which allows you to execute multiple function calls for each asset.
 These calls are scheduled 1 by 1 using a simple for loop.
 This means that most of the time, the function calls will be executed in the order specified in the vector but it is not *guaranteed*.

 ## Injecting Keypom Arguments
+> Automatically injected immutable arguments acting as sources of truth

 Injected Keypom Arguments are arguments that are automatically populated into a function call's outgoing arguments.
 These arguments are immutable and cannot be spoofed, meaning they allow receiving contracts to use them as a source of truth for certain pieces of information.
 The following arguments can be injected automatically by Keypom:

 * **Claiming Account ID**: This is the account ID that is claiming that particular key use.